 Lakelaw Helps You File For Bankruptcy

 It’s possible to file bankruptcy without a lawyer.
 But you could make costly mistakes.
 You could forget to list a creditor.
 Or forget to list a pending lawsuit.
 Or neglect to claim an exemption you are entitled to.
 You could have judgment liens against your home which we could avoid in bankruptcy and not even know it.
-Our Chicago bankruptcy attorneys and Wisconsin bankruptcy lawyers will protect you from making these mistakes.
+Our Chicago bankruptcy attorneys will protect you from making these mistakes.
 Our fees are fair.
 You’ll pay us much less than you’d pay your creditors.
 We may even be able to sue your creditors and make money for you.
 If you have money trouble, you need to know your options.
 Stop the phone calls in the middle of the night and at your work.
 Get help right now.
 Be treated with dignity.
 You deserve no less.
 Our Waukegan bankruptcy lawyers can stop the debt collectors.
 We can help you get the relief you need and deserve.
 We claim exemptions so you can keep your property.
 In chapter 13 cases, we can often help you to keep your house.
 If you’re the victim of a predatory loan or improper debt collection, we fight back for you.

 Your Life After Bankruptcy